Southampton-RSG/2015-09-17-southampton/novice/shell/01-filedir.md

 ~~~

 The dollar sign is a **prompt**,
+which represents our input interface to the shell.
-which shows us that the shell is waiting for input;
+It shows us that the shell is waiting for input;
 your shell may show something more elaborate.

 Type the command `whoami`,
-then press the Enter key (sometimes marked Return) to send the command to the shell.
+then press the Enter key (sometimes called Return) to send the command to the shell.
 The command's output is the ID of the current user,
 i.e.,
 it shows us who the shell thinks we are: